commercetools/ui-kit/philosophy/FORMS.md

 />
 ```

-Having this control also allows us to render arbitraryily complex error messages right from our code.
+Having this control also allows us to render arbitrarily complex error messages right from our code.

 #### Multiple errors on a single field